MnO2/logq/README.md

 ## Motivation

-The very same criticisms to xsv could also be asked to this project.

-That is, you shouldn't be working with log file directly in a large scale settings, you should ship it to stack like ELK for searching and analyzing.
-For more advanced need you could leverage on Spark etc. However, in the daily work when you would like to quickly troubleshooting things, oftentime you are still handed with several gigabytes of log file, and it's time consuming to set things up.
-Usually the modern laptop/pc is very powerful and enough for analyzing gigabytes of volumes, when the implementation is well performance considered.
-This software is inspired by the daily need in the author's daily work, where I believe many people have the same kind of needs.
+Often time in the daily work when you are troubleshooting the production issues, there are certain metrics that's not provided by AWS Cloudwatch or in-house ELK.
+Then you would download the original access logs from your company's archive and write an one-off script to analyze it.
+However, this approach has a few drawbacks.

+1. You spend a lot of time to parse of the log format, but not focus on calculating the metrics helping to troubleshoot your production issues.
+2. Most of the log formats are commonly seen and we should ideally abstract it and have every one benefit from the shared abstraction
+3. For web-server log cases, the log volume usually is huge, it could be several hundred MB or even a few GB.
+Doing it in scripting langauges would make yourself impatiently waiting it is running at your local.

+For sure you could finely tuned the analytical tooling like AWS Athena or ELK to analyze the large volume of data, but often times you just want to adhocly analyze logs and don't bother to set things up and cost extra mony.
+Also, the modern laptop/PC is actually powerful enough to analyze gigabytes of log volumes, just that the implementation is not efficient enough for doing that.
+Implementing logq in Rust is in hope to resolve those inconvenience and concerns.

 ### Why not TextQL, or insert the space delimited fields into sqlite?

 TextQL is implemented in python ant it's ok for the smaller cases.
-In the case of AWS ELB log where it often goes up to gigabytes of logs it is too slow regarding to speed.
-Furthermore, either TextQL and sqlite are limited in their provided SQL functions, it makes the domain processing like URL, and HTTP headers very hard.
-You would probably need to answer the questions like "What is the 99th percentile to this endpoint, by ignoring the user_id in the restful endpoing within a certain time range".
-It would be easier to have a software providing those handy function to extract or canonicalize the information from the log.
+In the case of high traffic AWS ELB log files, it often goes up to gigabytes in volume and it is slow regarding to the speed.
+Furthermore, either TextQL and sqlite are limited in their provided SQL functions and data types, it makes the domain processing like URL, and HTTP reuqests line and User-Agents tedious.

+Also, in the use case of web-traffic analytics, the questions you would to be answered are like "What is the 99th percentile in a given time frame to this Restful endpoint, by ignoring the user_id in the URL path segments".
+It would be easier to have a software providing handy functions to extract or canonicalize the information from the log.

 ## Roadmap